What is Psychiatric Malpractice?

 Written by Malman Law, reviewed by Steve J. Malman.

-Psychiatric malpractice is just as harmful as other types of malpractice, but it is often more difficult to prove.
+Psychiatric malpractice can be as harmful as other types of medical malpractice, yet it is often more difficult to prove.
 These claims are often met with skepticism, especially because of the vulnerable nature of those patients who seek treatment in the first place.
 An experienced personal injury lawyer can help you.

 The Types of Psychiatric Malpractice